-Nothing quite captures a moment in time like a good skateboarding game.
-The mixture of balance and aggression in grinding a rail and the graceful swagger of transitioning into a manual with a kickflip thrown in for good measure.
-All that, naturally, backed by an energetic soundtrack that seamlessly switches from thrash metal belters and pop punk fare to classic West Coast hip hop – the best skateboarding games ooze with style.
+Nothing quite captures a moment in time like the years when skateboarding was at its mainstream peak.
+A mixture of creativity and aggression, skateboarding can be a true expression of style, and the best skateboarding games all manage to capture that in some form.
+For a niche few, these are some of the best PC games ever.
+All that, naturally, backed by an energetic soundtrack that seamlessly switches from thrash metal belters and pop punk fare to classic West Coast hip hop – the best skateboarding games often ooze effortless style.

 The best skateboard games on PC are:

-We could talk about how Tony Hawk’s Pro Skater 2’s gameplay brought a greater sense of balance and skill to the rough and tumble of skateboarding, but first we’d like to single out the music.
-The extreme sport has always rolled hand-in-hand with a particular spirit of rebellion, and Tony Hawk’s Pro Skater 2 taps into that wonderfully with its soundtrack.
+We could talk about how Tony Hawk’s Pro Skater 1 + 2’s gameplay brought a greater sense of balance and skill to the rough and tumble of skateboarding, but first, we’d like to single out the music.
+The extreme sport has always rolled hand-in-hand with a particular spirit of rebellion, and Tony Hawk’s Pro Skater 1 + 2 taps into that wonderfully with its soundtrack.

 Jet Set Radio

 Okay, this one isn’t technically a skateboarding game, but it demands your attention nevertheless.
-Like a lot of the best skateboard games, Jet Set Radio is head-over-heels in love with the fluid movement and balletic combos.
-Mastering it isn’t easy though, and you’ll have to put in some grind in to get to grips with it.
+Like many of the best skateboard games, Jet Set Radio is head-over-heels in love with the fluid movement and balletic combos.
+Mastering it isn’t easy though, and you’ll have to put in some grind to get to grips with it.

-There’s also an emphasis on balance in the gameplay, from finding the sweet spot on a rail to mastering the landing or holding a manual.
-You’ll also find that there isn’t a scoring system, meaning that you’re free to string together combos based on what moves you reckon will look the best, rather than as a means to hit a score.
+There’s an emphasis on balance in the gameplay, from finding the sweet spot on a rail to mastering the landing or holding a manual.
+Because of the lack of a scoring system, you’re free to string together combos based on what moves you reckon will look the best, rather than as a means to hit a score.
 Once you have your perfect combo nailed, you can record it and share it online.